 The problem is, stacking 2,400 calories on top of your regular diet is going to cause a ton of weight gain, most of which will be fat.
 That’s almost 5x the recommended calorie surplus, even for a skinny beginner who’s lifting weights.

 However, if we put this in the context of a college football player, this starts to make more sense.
 If someone is spending most of their time exercising, they’re going to require a ton of calories.
-Plus, if the goal is just to gain weight, then it absolutely makes sense to eat a crazy calorie surplus like this.
-This is how you build a fearsome lineman physique.
+Besides, if the goal is simply to gain a bunch of muscle and fat, then it absolutely makes sense to eat a crazy calorie surplus like this.
+This is how you build a massive lineman with a ton of momentum to throw around.

 Plus, college football players are incredible active, which can offset the higher intake of saturated fat.
 The more active you are, the more visceral fat you’ll burn.
 That doesn’t mean it’s healthy to eat that much saturated fat, but it becomes less bad.